Spyker D8

 The Spyker D8 Peking-to-Paris is a concept mid-size luxury crossover SUV produced by the Dutch car manufacturer Spyker Cars.
 The car was designed by Michiel van den Brink and introduced at the 2006 Geneva Motor Show as the D12.
-With a change in proposed engine to a V8, the Peking-to-Paris was renamed D8.
+With a change in proposed engine to a V8 Supercharger, the Peking-to-Paris was renamed D8 in 2008.

 The name Peking-to-Paris refers to the Peking to Paris endurance rally held in 1907 from Peking (now called Beijing) in China to Paris in France, in which an almost standard Spyker car participated, driven by Frenchman Ch.
 Goddard.
 The Spyker car came in second in the rally after a three-month drive.